-Students admitted to a Day Life Class require no further examination for admission to the First Section of the Head Class.
+Students admitted to a Day Life Class require no further examination for admission to the Head Class.

-Color work in a Life Class or a Head Class will be permitted subject to the approval of the instructor in charge.
+Color work in a Life Class or a Head Class will be permitted, subject to the approval of the instructor in charge.

 Specimens of modelling of sufficient merit are required for admission or promotion to the Life Modelling Classes.